Pride Houston 365 taps queen of bounce music Big Freedia for parade festivities on June 6

-Pride Month is recognized the entire month of June, with the Houston parade kicking things off on June 6, 2026.
+Pride is recognized the entire month of June, with the Houston parade kicking things off earlier due to World Cup games.

 HOUSTON, Texas (KTRK) -- For the first time in Pride Houston 365's 48-year history, its festival and parade will be moved to early June, kicking off Pride Month instead of closing it, organizers said.